 Malaysia has a high amount of biodiversity thanks to its tropical climate and a large population of over 30 million people.
 Its economy is steady and has some of the best economic records in Asia due to its natural resources and science sectors.

-The capital city of of Malaysia is Kuala Lumpur.
+The capital city of Malaysia is Kuala Lumpur.
 Malaysia’s other major cities include Ipoh, George Town, and Klang.

 On This Page: